vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/06_viShNuH_paramaH.md

 <details><summary>Buitenen - Note</summary>

-[173]: cf. Varaha Pur.
-7026 na tasmat parato devo bhavita na bhavisyati.
-It is clear from several quotations from this Purana that Yamuna's text had different readings, not all of them better.
+[173]: cf. Varāha Pur.
+7026 na tasmāt parato devo bhavitā na bhavisyati.
+It is clear from several quotations from this Purāṇa that Yāmuna's text had different readings, not all of them better.
 </details>